-- While national statistics provide some idea of the chronic diseases and comorbidities that certain populations face, the SNP's written description must speak specifically to the target population for the intended service area. - !
-Do not solely use national data to describe your target population. - !
-Do not include conflicting information.
-Please make it clear which statistics are national, state, or population specific. - !
-Use recent data (preferably within the last three years). - !
-Do not use data prior to 2020.
+- !
+SNPs renewing their contract(s) after year two of operations must provide their own historical data instead of other local, national, or proxy data. - !
+Do not solely use national data to describe your target population.
+While national statistics provide some idea of the chronic diseases and comorbidities that certain populations face, the SNP's written description must speak specifically to the target population for the intended service area. - !
+Use recent data (preferably within the last three years).
+Do not use data prior to 2021. - !
+Specify data sources and years.